-The Company has significant investments in the PRC.
-The operating results of the Company may be adversely affected by changes in the political and social conditions in the PRC and by changes in PRC government policies with respect to laws and regulations, anti-inflationary measures, currency conversion and remittance abroad, and rates and methods of taxation, among other things.
+The Company has significant investments in mainland China.
+The operating results of the Company may be adversely affected either directly or indirectly by changes in the political and social conditions in mainland China, by changes in mainland China government policies with respect to laws and regulations, anti-inflationary measures, currency conversion and remittance abroad, rates and methods of taxation, and export controls enacted by the U.S., Japan, and the Netherlands to restrict the sale of certain technology to mainland China, among other things.